Cost of Living in Alaska

 Taxes

-Other states that don’t charge state income tax are Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming.
+Other states that don’t charge state income tax are Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, and Wyoming.
+The state of Washington also has no income tax, but does charge a capital gains tax on income of high-earning individuals.
 If you’re hoping to avoid a big bill come tax season, maybe a move to one of these states will ease your burden.

 Miscellaneous Costs